-how to maintain water heater installation
+How to maintain water heater installation

 Plumbing

-The answer to 'how to maintain water heater installation' is to perform regular maintenance and inspections to ensure the water heater is functioning properly and safely.
-This includes flushing the tank, checking the temperature and pressure relief valve, and inspecting the anode rod.
+The answer to 'how to maintain water heater installation' is to perform regular maintenance and inspections to ensure your water heater is operating safely and efficiently.
+This includes flushing the tank, checking the anode rod, testing the temperature and pressure relief valve, and insulating the tank and pipes.

 Step-by-Step Guide